And just like that, AI Coaches share space with Human Coaches — and always will.

 - Keep abreast of evolving AI trends and AI Coaching research to understand strengths and limitations of AI.

-- If an AI Coach is considered, do so in in partnership with full disclosure and transparency.
+- If an AI Coach is considered, do so in partnership with Clients — fully disclosing benefits/limits, and transparency.

-- When used, treat the AI Coach as a third party in the core partnership, co-evolving evaluating the benefit in the relationship.
+- When used, treat the AI Coach as the “third party” to Human Coach/Client partnership — evolving/evaluating its benefit to the relationship.

 For More: